thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendtoaddress.md

 *Example from Dash Core 0.12.2 (InstantSend)*

-Spend 0.1 dash via InstantSend to the address below with the comment "sendtoadress example" and the comment-to "Nemo From Example.com":
+Spend 0.1 dash via InstantSend to the address below with the comment "sendtoaddress example" and the comment-to "Nemo From Example.com":

 {% highlight bash %}